 The urban-rural education gap: do cities indeed make us smarter?

 Abstract: Despite a large urban-rural education gap in many countries, little attention has been paid to whether cities enjoy a comparative advantage in the production of human capital.
 Using Dutch administrative data, this paper finds that conditional on family characteristics and highly predictive measures of cognitive ability, children who grow up in urban regions consistently attain higher levels of human capital compared to children in rural regions.
-The elasticity of university attendance with respect to density is 0.07, which is robust across a wide variety of specifications.
+The elasticity of university attendance with respect to density is 0.07, which is robust across a variety of specifications.
 Hence, the paper highlights an alternative channel to explain the rise of the city.

 Published in the Journal of Economic Geography (2021): Link.
-In the top-5 most read articles since May 2021
+In the top 5 most-read articles since May 2021.

 Abstract: Despite the rapid urbanization of the developing world, little remains known about how urban residency and migration affect childhood outcomes.
 Using census data for 14 African countries combined with an age-at-move design, I show that childhood exposure to cities significantly increases primary school completion and literacy rates of children, even for poor urban households.
 The availability of schools and the lower opportunity costs of education appear to be the main factors explaining the higher education attainment in urban regions.
 The paper thus provides evidence of a novel channel through which urban migration can promote economic development in developing countries.

-Link to working paper: Link [submitted].
+Link to working paper: Link [Resubmitted to the Journal of Political Economy: Microeconomics].

 The effect of childhood urban residency on earnings: Evidence from Brazil

-Link to working paper: Link
+Link to working paper: Link [Submitted]

-Link to working paper: Link
+Link to working paper: Link [Submitted]

 The missing urban migration: unobserved migration barriers or slow convergence towards spatial equilibrium?